-Murray advises to "simply stuff packing paper inside any type of shoe to help hold its shape" while Holzband also says to "roll up socks and other small items and pack them inside your shoes, which will both save space and help retain the shape of your shoes during the move."
+Murray advises to "simply stuff packing paper inside any type of shoes to help hold their shape" while Holzband also says to "roll up socks and other small items and pack them inside your shoes, which will both save space and help retain the shape of your shoes during the move."

 3. Wrap each shoe individually

 Yes, it's time-consuming.
 But for your nicer pairs, wrapping each shoe individually in your clean packing paper or paper towels will protect them from scuffs.
 For heels, Holzband suggests wrapping the heels in bubble wrap so that they don't break during the move.

 4. Keep each pair in its original shoebox